- Jobber Blueprint /

 - Diagnosing and fixing a plumbing problem (like a burst water pipe, clogged drain, or low water pressure) in a residential setting

-If you’re interested in becoming a residential plumber, consider finding an apprenticeship with a residential plumbing company.
+If you’re interested in becoming a residential plumber, start your journey with an apprenticeship through a residential plumbing company.

 READ MORE: How to price a plumbing job: a simple formula for quoting